dopeboy/curriculum-2.0/README.md

 ScriptEd Curriculum Year 2
 =========================
 ####Semester I
  Second year students will be completing their final projects using Cloud9 IDE.
-They will also need to sign in using their GitHub account. [this pdf](gitHubCloud9Setup/Cloud9GitHubSetup.pdf) will serve as a tutorial for creating an account for students who need to do so.
+They will also need to sign in using their GitHub account.
+[This pdf](gitHubCloud9Setup/Cloud9GitHubSetup.pdf) will serve as a tutorial for creating an account for students who need to do so.

 | Unit  | Date(s) of Lesson | Skills | Project |
 |-------|:-------:|------|--------------|